 |Study method||Full-time or part-time|

 |Intake||February or July|

 |Duration||2 years full-time or part-time equivalent|

-This master degree builds on the graduate certificate to provide specialised knowledge in the concepts of equity, corporate debt, foreign exchange markets, derivatives and interest rate determinants.
+The course provides specialised knowledge in the concepts of equity, corporate debt, foreign exchange markets, derivatives and interest rate determinants.
 You will also study current financial industry concepts, economic trends and the interpretation of financial statements.

 Admission criteria for Australian and New Zealand students